tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ### DRAM Interleaved Packet Sizes

-![DRAM Interleaved Packet Sizes](./wormhole_b0/images/DRAM%20Interleaved%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [Markdown file](./wormhole_b0/csv/DRAM%20Interleaved%20Packet%20Sizes.csv).
+![DRAM Interleaved Packet Sizes](./wormhole_b0/images/DRAM%20Interleaved%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [csv](./wormhole_b0/csv/DRAM%20Interleaved%20Packet%20Sizes.csv).

 Dram read bandwidth saturates at about 37 B/cycle, according to HW experiments.
 DRAM write bandwidth should saturate at 64 B/cycle, instead of 35 B/c.
 There may be some configuration problem with the dram controller/phy or this may be the physical limit of the dram.